binguimath/binguimath.github.io/Course_2024_ACFT.md

-# 2024 Fall, Algebraic conforal field theory
+# 2024 Fall, Topics in Operator Algebras: Algebraic Conformal Field Theory

 ## Course description

 This is a year-long course for first year undergraduate students in the Qiuzhen College of Tsinghua University.
 This is also my second time teaching this course.
 I plan to teach most of the same topics as last year, but with some minor adjustments, rearragements, and (hopefully) improvements.
 So you can check the Chinese lecture notes on this page to get a general idea about what might be taught in this class.